Your basket is currently empty!

 Studies have shown that low levels of arachidonic acid are associated with an increased risk of cardiovascular disease, cognitive decline, and impaired immune function.

-Additionally, inadequate arachidonic acid intake may contribute to such as dry skin, hair loss, and poor wound healing.
+Additionally, inadequate arachidonic acid intake may contribute to symptoms such as dry skin, hair loss, and poor wound healing.

 Fortunately, arachidonic acid supplementation can help address deficiencies and support optimal health.